All Episodes

 Mommy, mommy, can you go drive and watch a DVD?

-And now Snerdley says he wants to get one.
+And now, Snerdley says he wants to get one.

-Uh and uh Dawn, this is the kids want to get one.
+And Dawn says the kids want to get one.

-The kids want to get one, you're pretty much going to get one.
+If kids want to get one, you're pretty much going to get one.

-Uh this is the Cadillac SRX crossover.
+This is the Cadillac SRX crossover.

-Uh honored and proud to have met with them last Thursday in Detroit when I was out there for the Rush to Excellence tour for WJR.
+Honored and proud to have met with them last Thursday in Detroit when I was out there for the Rush to Excellence tour for WJR.

 Speaking of this, I got a couple Obama stories here.

-First one, it's from Detroit.
+First one is from Detroit.

-Democratic presidential candidate Barack Obama on Monday faulted U.S. automakers for failing to do what foreign manufacturers have accomplished in producing fuel efficient vehicles.
+Democratic presidential candidate Barack Obama on Monday faulted U.S. automakers for failing to do what foreign manufacturers have accomplished in producing fuel-efficient vehicles.

 Uttering words not often spoken in Detroit, Obama said that U.S. energy policy must change in order to help domestic automakers answer the rising global demand for efficient autos.

-For years, while foreign competitors were investing in more fuel efficient technology for their vehicles, American automakers are spending their time investing in bigger, faster cars.
+For years, while foreign competitors were investing in more fuel-efficient technology for their vehicles, American automakers are spending their time investing in bigger, faster cars.

-Obama said his plan encourages domestic automakers to make fuel efficient hybrid vehicles by giving them health care assistance for retirees.
+Obama said his plan encourages domestic automakers to make fuel-efficient hybrid vehicles by giving them health care assistance for retirees.

-Obama going into Detroit.
+Now, it's pretty gutsy, Obama going into Detroit.

 You don't hear this kind of stuff said much in Detroit.